glacials/splits-io/README.md

 With Ruby and Bundler installed, you should be able to

-  git clone git://github.com/glacials/splits.io
+  git clone git://github.com/glacials/splits-io
-  cd splits.io
+  cd splits-io
   bundle install
   rails server